Limit linear series and ranks of multiplication maps: The case of cubics

 \begin{ex} Consider the case $r=4$, $g=16$, $d=17$.
 Then $\binom{r+3}{3}=35$, and $3d+1-g=36$, so this is in the injective range, but not the surjective range.
 We take the extendable $(g,r,d)$-sequence $\vec{\delta}=0,0,0,0,1,1,1,2,2,2,3,3,3$, which gives $T'(\vec{\delta})$ as follows.

 We then get $T(\vec{\delta})$ as follows.

 The highlighted entries show $T_w(\vec{\delta})$ for

-Note that this $w$ is not unimaginative, although one can check that it is still steady with respect to $T(\vec{\delta})$.
+Note that the $w(c)$ is not unimaginative, although one can check that it is still steady with respect to $T(\vec{\delta})$.

-We may use Rules (ii) and (iii) to drop all rows in the first, second, third, sixth, seventh, eighth, $10$th and $16$th columns.
-We can also drop the rows in the fourth column with Rule (ii) and Rule (iv).
-This leaves two rows in each of the fifth and ninth columns, which can thus be dropped with Rule (iv).
-The remaining rows in the $11$th column can then be dropped with Rule (ii), and the remaining rows in the $15$th column can then be dropped with Rule (iii).
-This leaves only one row in the $12$th column and two rows in the $14$th column, so these can be dropped with Rule (iv).
+We may use Lemma \ref{rulesii-v}(a) and (b) to drop all rows in the first, second, third, sixth, seventh, eighth, $10$th and $16$th columns.
+We can also drop the rows in the fourth column with Lemma \ref{rulesii-v}(a) and (c).
+This leaves two rows in each of the fifth and ninth columns, which can thus be dropped with Lemma \ref{rulesii-v}(c).
+The remaining rows in the $11$th column can then be dropped with Lemma \ref{rulesii-v} (a), and the remaining rows in the $15$th column can then be dropped with Lemma \ref{rulesii-v}(b).
+This leaves only one row in the $12$th column and two rows in the $14$th column, so these can be dropped with Lemma \ref{rulesii-v}(c).
 Finally, this leaves only one row in the $13$th column, so we are done. \end{ex}

 \begin{ex} Consider the case $r=5$, $g=26$, $d=27$.
 Then $\binom{r+3}{3}=56$, and $3d+1-g=56$, so this is in both the injective and surjective ranges.
 We take the extendable $(g,r,d)$-sequence $\vec{\delta}=0,0,0,0,0,1,1,1,1,1,2,2,2,2,3,3,3,3,4,4,4,4,5,5,5,5$, which gives $T'(\vec{\delta})$ as follows.